gyorilab/indra_db/doc/web_ui_doc/search_introduction.rst

 =============================

-On the landing page of the INDRA DB web interface at https://db.indra.bio, you can search for interactions between entities extracted and assembled by INDRA represented as agents in
+On the landing page of the INDRA DB web interface at https://db.indra.bio, you can search for interactions between entities, represented as agents, extracted and assembled by INDRA into
 `INDRA Statements <https://indra.readthedocs.io/en/latest/modules/Statements.html>`_.
 The search interface allows you to filter the results by the interactions' INDRA Statement type, the MeSH terms associated with the publication from which the